Huddersfield stabbing: Murder investigation after teenager dies

 - Published

-Three arrests have been made following the death of a 17-year-old boy in a "targeted" stabbing in Huddersfield, police have said.
+Three people have been arrested after the death of a 17-year-old boy who was stabbed in a "targeted" attack in Huddersfield, police have said.

-Officers were called to reports of a collapsed male in Kings Mill Lane shortly before 04:00 GMT on Monday.
+Police were called to Kings Mill Lane just before 04:00 GMT on Monday and found the boy seriously injured.

 He was taken to hospital where he later died, West Yorkshire Police said.

-A 14-year-old boy, a 37-year-old man and a 19-year-old woman were arrested following the incident.
+A 14-year-old boy, a 37-year-old man and a 19-year-old woman have been detained.
 Police have appealed for witnesses to get in touch.

 The boy and man remain in custody after initially being arrested on suspicion of attempted murder.

-The 19-year-old woman was arrested on Monday afternoon in connection with the incident.
+The 19-year-old woman was arrested on Monday afternoon in connection with the investigation.

-Det Ch Insp Alan Weekes, of the Homicide and Major Enquiry Team, said: "Officers are carrying out a number of fast-moving enquiries following a very serious incident in Huddersfield today in which a young man has lost his life.

-"We do believe the attack was targeted and are continuing to hold two males in custody for questioning in what has now become a murder enquiry."
+Det Ch Insp Alan Weekes said officers were "carrying out a number of fast-moving inquiries", and added: "We do believe the attack was targeted."

-Mr Weekes said officers would like to speak to witnesses, including those who may have noticed other suspicious activity in the Kings Mill Lane area from about 03:40 GMT to 04:00.
+Officers would like to speak to witnesses, including those who may have noticed other suspicious activity in the Kings Mill Lane area from about 03:40 to 04:00.

 The force said patrols had been stepped up in the area, as specially-trained officers supported the victim's family.

-A cordon around the scene remained in place, it added.
+A cordon around the scene remains in place.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.